top of page

 Start with the most simple

-Here is my advice about negative emotional habits: Work on the easy ones first.
+My advice about negative emotional habits is to first work on the easy ones.
 You’ll conquer a handful without much heavy lifting, which will boost your confidence in this principle and in yourself.

 Psychologists have a term for these villainous acidic habits.
 They call them “Automatic Negative Thoughts,” or ANTs.